• support@madhedgefundtrader.com

 And if you qualify for an FHA loan up to $633,000, only a 3.5% deposit is required.

 There are very few traders who can make this kind of return, even during the most spectacular runaway bull market.
-And to earn this money in your house, all you have to do is sleep in it at night.
+And to earn this money on your house, all you have to do is sleep in it at night.

 6) The Tax Breaks are Great

-The mortgage interest on loans up to $750,000 million is deductible on your Form 1040, Schedule “A” with a $10,000 limitation.
+The mortgage interest on loans up to $750,000 is deductible on your Form 1040, Schedule “A”, with a $40,000 limitation.

 Any gains above that are taxed at only a maximum 20% rate.
 These are the best tax breaks you can get anywhere without being a member of the 1%.
 Profits can also be deducted on the sale of a house if you buy another one at the equivalent value within 18 months.

-8) There is No Overbuilding Anywhere
+7) There is No Overbuilding Anywhere

-You know those forests of cranes that blighted the landscape in 2006?
+You know those forests of cranes that blighted the landscape in 2020?
 They are nowhere to be seen.

-The other signs of excess speculation, liars’ loans, artificially high appraisals, and rapid flipping no longer exist.
+The other signs of excess speculation, liar’s loans, artificially high appraisals, and rapid flipping no longer exist.
 Much of this is now illegal, thanks to new regulations.

 No bubble means no crash.
 Prices should just continue grinding upwards in a very boring, non-volatile way.

-Just don’t forget to sell by 2030.
+Just don’t forget to sell by 2030 when the demographics reverse.

-That is when the next round of trouble begins.
+That's when the next round of trouble begins.

 For Sale